marcmylemans/marcmylemans.github.io/_posts/2023-09-09-RemoteDesktopwebfeeddiscoveryrecord.md

 tags: server 2022 rdp webfeed
 ---

-I am writing this small guile in extension of the Remote Desktop series.
+I am writing this small guide in extension of the Remote Desktop series.

 You can use your e-mail to 'autodiscover' your remote desktop webfeed. (like your exchange autodiscover record).